-- 1. The Maidstone Design and Sustainability DPD Regulation 18 preferred Approaches document attached at Appendix 1 to the report and the Sustainability Appraisal of the DPD attached at Appendix 2 to the report be agreed for public consultation starting at 4.00pm on Friday 28th April to run for six weeks to 5.00pm on 12th June. - 2.
-The evidence base documents at appendix 3-5 of the report be noted
+- 1. That the Maidstone Design and Sustainability DPD Regulation 18 preferred Approaches document in Appendix 1 and the Sustainability Appraisal of the DPD at Appendix 2 be agreed for public consultation starting at 4.00pm on Friday 28th April to run for six weeks to 5.00pm on 12th June. - 2.
+That the Interim Local Plan Review Director be given delegated authority to make minor graphical or presentational changes to the document prior to consideration by the Lead Member on the Executive for Planning and Infrastructure for their decision. - 3.
+That the evidence base documents at appendix 3-5 of this report are noted